GSNorCal Volunteer Essentials

-Girl Scout troops are funded by a share of money earned through council-sponsored product sale activities (such as Girl Scout cookie activities), group money-earning activities (council-approved, of course), and any dues your group may charge.
+Girl Scout troops are funded by a share of money earned through council-sponsored product program activities (such as Girl Scout cookie activities), troop money-earning activities (council-approved, of course), and any dues your troop may charge.
 This is in addition to the $25* annual membership dues that go to the national organization, (and the $15 GSNorCal Council Service fee which pertains to girl memberships only).
-This MONEY chapter gives you the ins and outs of establishing a troop account and helping girls manage their troop’s finances, practice successful product-sales techniques, review the safety requirements around product sales, and understand how to collaborate with sponsors and causes.
+This MONEY chapter gives you the ins and outs of establishing a troop account and helping girls manage their troop’s finances, practice successful product-sales techniques, review the safety requirements around product program, and understand how to collaborate with sponsors and causes.

 The girls should always make decisions together on how to spend their funds.
 All troop money legally belongs to the council to be used by the troop/group to pay for their Girl Scout activities.
 Everyone should understand that if they leave the troop that the money is not their personal property; under no circumstances would an individual take any portion of the money with her to use for non-Girl Scout purposes, including funding her college education.
 Further, the IRS has issued an advisory that non-profit organizations may NOT track individual “girl accounts”.
 Per the IRS, “a section 501(c)(3) organization must not be organized or operated for the benefit of private interests.
 No part of the net earnings of a section 501(c)(3) organization may inure to the benefit of any private shareholder or individual.”
 The IRS took the position that using the money raised in various fundraising activities to further the Scouting program was in accordance with their exempt purpose, but the creation of a reserve fund for individual girls within a troop (i.e. earmarked accounts) is not allowed.